Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs/Add_NCN_Data.md

                 ```

             1. (`ncn-m#`) Locate the switch port that the BMC is connected to and record its MAC address.
-               In the commands below, change the value of `1/1/39` to match the BMC switch port number (the BMC Switch port number is the `J` value in the in the `MgmtSwitchConnector` xname `xXwWjJ`).
+               In the commands below, change the value of `1/1/39` to match the BMC switch port number (the BMC switch port number is the `J` value in the in the `MgmtSwitchConnector` xname `xXwWjJ`).
                 For example, with the following `$MGMT_SWITCH_CONNECTOR` value:

                 ```bash